Lumi-supercomputer/lumi-userguide/docs/development/compiling/libraries.md

 :material-help-circle-outline: `man intro_libsci`

 Cray LibSci is a collection of numerical routines tuned for performance on Cray systems.
-Most users, on most codes, will find they obtain better performance by using calls to Cray LibSci routines in their applications instead of calls to public domain or user‐written versions.
+Most users, for most codes, will find that they obtain better performance by using Cray LibSci routines in their applications instead of using public domain or user‐written versions.

 The general components of Cray LibSci are: